BU-Spark/se-bu-passport-arts/README.md

 - Passport doesn't hold state -- when you leave the page, the passport resets to its blank state, removing all stickers
 - Righthand page of passport can't take stickers
 - Redirect to onboarding page (for collecting BUID, school, etc.) upon signup doesn't always occur on the first login
-- In branch "event_filter_and_local_notification", the notification feature is not working on android devices due to dependency version issues

 ### Features to be Implemented
 - **Interests Page**: Develop a page where students can select their interests, and see events based on their interests